thatguyfig/cloudcraft-python/README.md

 export_format = "pdf"

 # define the filter string to use
-filter_string = "" # we are using blank string as we don't want to filter
+filter_string = "tag=value" # we are using blank string as we don't want to filter

 # define the excluded types
 excluded_types = ['ebs', 'lambda'] # removing EBS volumes and lambda functions